warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 the transcript (see below).

-For the first case, the password must be converted into a scalar of the chosen group.
+For the first case, the password must be converted into a scalar of the chosen group (this is enough of a nuisance that PAKE papers like to pretend that users have integers as passwords rather than strings).
 This will be an integer from 0 to the group order (the order will be some large prime number P, so the scalar will be meet the constraint ``0 <= pw_scalar < P``).
 This is typically performed by hashing the password into enough bits to exceed the size of the order, treating those bits as an integer, then taking the result ``mod P``.

 ```
 def convert_password_to_scalar(password_bytes, P):